loosolab/UROPA/docs_rst/config.rst

 Configuration file
 ==================
-The configuration file is a **JavaScript Object Notation** formatted file that allows keys and values to be put in easily as textform.
+The configuration file is a **JavaScript Object Notation** formatted file that allows keys and values to be put in easily as text form.
 For running UROPA, a template of the config file as below will be provided:

 .. code:: json